Countries That Participated

 - United States

 In addition, some supplementary data was collected by associated researchers.
-This consisted of focus group data in the Ukraine and survey data in China.
+This consisted of focus group data in the Ukraine.

 - to achieve a comprehensive understanding of W-F conflict, its antecedents, and its outcomes,